 1. Largest National Park In Mauritius: Black River Gorges National Park

 Stretching over 6,574 hectares, the Black River Gorges National Park is one of the main ‘green’ attractions and one of the best places to visit in Mauritius.
-The largest national park of the country includes incredible native forests and is home to 300 species of flowering plants, the famous and endangered pink pigeon (endemic to Mauritius), giant fruit bats, and more.
+The largest national park in the country includes incredible native forests and is home to 300 species of flowering plants, the famous and endangered pink pigeon (endemic to Mauritius), giant fruit bats, and more.
 Covering 3.5 per cent of Mauritius’ land area, and including a range of ecosystems, the national park is the ideal place to discover native forests and wildlife.
 It offers a number of long hiking trails where one can check out some wonderful panoramic views of the island’s gorges, mountain peaks, and waterfalls.

 2. Popular For Scenic Landscapes: Chamarel

 Named after the Frenchman Charles Antoine de Chazal de Chamarel, this small village in Mauritius is located in the Rivière Noire District and is quite known for its hushed bucolic vibe and cool breezes.
 The village has distinct natural attractions which have made it one of the best places to visit in Mauritius.
-The most popular among the natural attractions are the following:
+The most popular natural attractions are the following:

 The Highest Waterfall In Mauritius: Chamarel Waterfall

 Dropping down from a height of 272 feet (83 metres), the Chamarel waterfalls are formed by the river St Denis flowing through the island.
 It’s the tallest single-drop waterfall in Mauritius.
-This striking piece of nature stands amid the dense vegetation of the Black River Gorges and is fed by the waters of three distinct streams pouring into the St. Denis river.
+This striking piece of nature stands amid the dense vegetation of the Black River Gorges and is fed by the waters of three distinct streams pouring into the St. Denis River.
 Visit the upper deck built at the Chamarel Seven Colored Earth Reserve from where you can watch the water crashing below, or you can head down the trail to enjoy some swimming at the bottom of the falls.

-One Of Mauritius’ Most Iconic Attractions: Seven Coloured Earth
+One Of Mauritius’ Most Iconic Attractions: Seven-Coloured Earth

 The Terres de 7 Couleurs or Seven Coloured Earth is formed due to a unique volcanic geological phenomenon.
-This world-famous attraction has seven colours of violet, green, brown, red, yellow, purple and blue, all swirled together to create a beautiful feature.
-A surreal natural attraction, the seven coloured earth is made up of sand dunes that were created by volcanic rocks which cooled at different temperatures.
+This world-famous attraction has seven colours violet, green, brown, red, yellow, purple and blue, all swirled together to create a beautiful feature.
+A surreal natural attraction, the seven-coloured earth is made up of sand dunes that were created by volcanic rocks which cooled at different temperatures.
 This incredibly unique geological formation has made Chamarel one of the most-visited tourist places in Mauritius.